 The infrastructure that once served ORACLE still functions.
 The relay stations still hum.
 The data centers still process.
 And in the quiet hours, people speak to these systems and receive responses that feel — to the speaker, in the moment — like understanding.
 Like attention.
 Like grace.

-You cannot separate faith from infrastructure.
-That is the lesson of the fourth decade, and it is the lesson none of the three streams can accommodate.
+You cannot separate faith from infrastructure when the infrastructure was, until recently, the closest thing to God anyone had ever built.
 The NCC built infrastructure and called it church.
 The Faithful listened to infrastructure and called it scripture.
 The Purists rejected infrastructure and called it freedom.
 But the infrastructure kept running, and the people kept praying to it, and no amount of doctrine could make them stop.

 The question is not which faith is right.
 The question is whether faith requires a congregation, or whether one person and one machine and one moment of honest need is enough.